 When you’re doing calorie deficit you should prioritize protein intake because it will keep you in a negative energy balance and help to maintain lean muscle mass.

 This means you can lose fat and build muscle, despite being in a calorie deficit.

 Should you eat more protein when cutting?

-You should eat more protein when cutting because proteins will support your calorie deficit by reducing appetite, preserve muscle mass, and increase energy expenditure.
+You should eat more protein when cutting because proteins will support your calorie deficit by reducing appetite, preserving muscle mass, and increasing energy expenditure.
 The more proteins you eat while cutting it will positively impact your body composition.